|Oracle® Database Appliance Getting Started Guide

 Your vendor may have provisioned Oracle Database Appliance with Oracle Virtual Machine Image.
 Before you proceed, test for Oracle Virtual Machine Image by logging in to dom0 as

-Domain-0 appears in the Name column, then Oracle Database Appliance has the required Oracle Virtual Machine Image and you are ready to proceed with virtualized software deployment.
+VM-Dom0 along with the version of your hardware, then Oracle Database Appliance has the required Oracle Virtual Machine Image and you are ready to proceed with virtualized software deployment.
 If the command does not produce the required output or generates errors, then you need to install Oracle Virtual Machine Image.

 Note:Find step-by-step instructions to install Oracle Virtual Machine Image in Note 1520579.1 available at

-You must install the ODA_BASE Template on your virtualized Oracle Database Appliance before you can deploy other software.
-This requires downloading the template to an external client, copying it to dom0, and then running the Oracle Appliance Manager
+You must deploy the ODA_BASE Template on your virtualized Oracle Database Appliance before you deploy other software.
+This requires downloading the template to an external client, copying the template to dom0, and then running the Oracle Appliance Manager

 Note:Oracle Database Appliance Virtualized Platform supports importing templates only.

 Download the ODA_BASE Template from My Oracle Support onto your attached external client.
-Select the template you selected from the list in "Sizing ODA_BASE on Oracle Database Appliance Virtualized Platform"
+Select the template you chose from the list in "Sizing ODA_BASE on Oracle Database Appliance Virtualized Platform"

 Note:The current version of the ODA_BASE template is available for download from